-Direct investments in securities and investments in investment funds (indirect investments) managed by the management company

-The good governance practices are assessed based on compliance with the exclusion criteria, the minimum ESGenius score, and the assessment of compliance with the principles of the UN Global Compact.

-Investments in investment funds (indirect investments) managed by third party management companies practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Direct investments in securities and investments in investment funds (indirect investments) managed by the management company The good governance practices are assessed based on compliance with the exclusion criteria, the minimum ESGenius score, and the assessment of compliance with the principles of the UN Global Compact.
+Investments in investment funds (indirect investments) managed by third party management companies All invested financial products managed by third party management companies shall be officially classified as Art.
+8 or 9 in accordance with REG (EU) 2019/2088 by their manufacturer and comply with SFDR good governance rules where applicable.
 In addition, the sustainable/ESG investment process of all such investment funds undergo a pre investment due diligence.
 Only financial products demonstrating an ESG selection process and ESG criteria similar to those of ERSTE RESPONSIBLE funds will be whitelisted for investment.
 Compliance with this requirement is reviewed on a regular basis.
 Funds, which's ESG standard no longer meet the ERSTE RESPONSIBLE standards are deleted from the whitelist and divested in the best interests of the investors.
+Based on the management companies' ESG fund selection criteria and the analysis of the investment process, as disclosed by the respective manufacturer, it is expected that third party funds demonstrate similar environmental and social characteristics as funds managed by the management company.
+Nevertheless, differences can persist.